Rish7223/todo-app/README.md

 * [Setup](#setup)

 ## general-info
-I use react 16.13.1 and Firebase for realtime database to create this awesome looking to-do list.
+I use react 16.13.1, Firebase for realtime database and material ui for styles to create this awesome looking to-do list.

 ## dependencies
 You need some tools and configurations to run this web-app